MINISTRY OF PETROLEUM & NATURAL GAS

 Restrictions on Transporting Petroleum Class A:

-Petroleum Class A cannot be transported in trailers attached to
+- Petroleum Class A cannot be transported in trailers attached to any vehicle.

 68. Composite Vehicles: